Steven Caulker: Loan to Liverpool

 Caulker's loan with Southampton was cancelled on 12 January 2016 to allow him to join fellow Premier League club Liverpool on loan until the end of the season.
 Caulker made his Liverpool debut on 13 January 2016 in the 3–3 draw with Arsenal at Anfield when he replaced Adam Lallana as an auxiliary striker in the 87th minute.
 For the next two league matches, home against Manchester United and away against Norwich City, he entered the match as striker in the 90th minute, contributing to the 95th-minute winner by Lallana in the latter.

 Dundee

-6 weeks after departing QPR, on 8 February 2018 Caulker signed a one-and-a-half-year deal with Dundee.
+Six weeks after departing QPR, on 8 February 2018 Caulker signed a one-and-a-half-year deal with Dundee.
 He scored on his debut for Dundee in a 3–2 loss at Kilmarnock on 13 February 2018.
-In April 2018, Dundee rejected a club-record bid for Caulker from Norwegian champions Rosenborg.
+In April 2018, Dundee rejected a club-record bid for Caulker from Norwegian champions Rosenborg, rumoured to be in the region of £2 million.
 In the late hours of the transfer window on 31 August, Caulker left Dundee, after he triggered a clause in his contract.